← Back to 史記

 西 殿

-The world was divided into thirty-six commanderies.
-Each commandery established a governor, a commandery lieutenant, and a supervisor.
+The realm was divided into thirty-six commanderies, each with a governor, a commandery lieutenant, and a supervisor.
 The name of the people was changed to 'Qianshou.'
 There was a great celebration.
 Weapons from throughout the world were collected and gathered at Xianyang.
 They were melted down to make bells and chimes.
 Twelve golden statues were made, each weighing a thousand shi, and placed in the court palace.
 Laws, measures, balances, stones, zhang, and chi were unified.
 Chariots followed the same track width.
 Writing used the same characters.
 The empire extended east to the sea and Chaoxian, west to Lintao and Qiangzhong, south to Beixianghu.
 To the north it took the Yellow River as its barrier, extending along the Yin Mountains to Liaodong.
 One hundred twenty thousand households of the empire's powerful and wealthy were relocated to Xianyang.
-The various temples, Zhangtai, and Shanglin were all located south of the Wei River.
+The ancestral temples, Zhangtai, and Shanglin were all located south of the Wei River.
 Each time Qin defeated a feudal lord, they copied and modeled their palaces and chambers, building them on the northern slope of Xianyang, facing south toward the Wei.
 From Yong Gate eastward to the Jing and Wei rivers, hall houses, covered walkways, and winding pavilions were connected together.
 The beauties, bells, and drums obtained from the feudal lords were used to fill and adorn them.

 18